-- 121.1 If a notice or any other kind of document (including a share certificate) is sent: - (a) through the post (or internal post for a shareholder who is one of our employees or an employee of one of our subsidiaries); or - (b) in electronic form but not electronically;
+- 121.1 If we send a notice or any other kind of document (including a share certificate): - (a) through the post (or internal post for a shareholder who is one of our employees or an employee of one of our subsidiaries); or - (b) in electronic form but not electronically;

-it is treated as being properly served or delivered within 24 hours if we used first-class post or 48 hours if we used second-class post (or on the day advised by the post office).
+we treat it as being properly served or delivered within 24 hours if we used first-class post or 48 hours if we used second-class post (or on the day advised by the post office).

 We can prove that a notice or other document was served by post (or internal post) by showing that:

-- (c) the letter containing the notice or document was properly addressed; and - (d) it was put into the postal system with postage pre-paid (where this applies) or given to a delivery agent. - 121.2 We will treat any notice or document which we sent or supplied electronically as being properly sent 24 hours after it was transmitted.
-Proving delivery of the notice, document or information will be adequate to show it was properly addressed. - 121.3 We will treat any notice or document which we send or supply through a website as being properly served when the material is first made available on the website or, if later, when the person we sent the notice or document to received (or is treated as having received) notice that the material was available on the website. - 121.4 If we serve, deliver personally or leave a notice or any other kind of document at the address for the shareholder on the Register, we treat it as being served or delivered on the day and at the time it was left. - 121.5 If a shareholder is present at any shareholders' meeting either in person or by proxy or, in the case of a corporate shareholder, by a duly authorised corporate representative, it will be considered that they received notice of the meeting and of the reason why it was called. - 121.6 The provisions of this Article 121 relating to any notices or document we treat as having been delivered shall take precedence over the Company Communications Provisions.
+- (a) the letter containing the notice or document was properly addressed; and - (b) it was put into the postal system with postage pre-paid (where this applies) or given to a delivery agent.

+- 121.2 We will treat any notice or document which we sent or supplied electronically as being properly sent 24 hours after it was transmitted.
+Proving delivery of the notice, document or information will be adequate to show it was properly addressed. - 121.3 We will treat any notice or document which we send or supply through a website as being properly served when: - (a) the material is first made available on the website; or - (b) the person we sent the notice or document to received (or is treated as having received) notice that the material was available on the website. - 121.4 If we serve, deliver personally or leave a notice or any other kind of document at the address for the shareholder on the Register, we treat it as being served or delivered on the day and at the time it was left. - 121.5 If a shareholder is present at any shareholders' meeting either in person or by proxy or, in the case of a corporate shareholder, by a duly authorised corporate representative, we will consider that they received notice of the meeting and of the reason why it was called. - 121.6 Where this Article 121 relates to any notices or documents we treat as having been delivered, it will take priority over the Company Communications Provisions.